 - You record in a route with your GPS watch or with Strava’s mobile app.

 - If you record in your route with a GPS watch:

-- When the recording is ready you see that the route synchronizes to the GPS watch’s manufactures web service, for example Garmin Connect or Polar Flow.
-The newer GPS watches have support to automatically transfer your route to the web service by cable or wireless connection to your phone or computer.
+- When the recording is ready you see that the route synchronizes to the GPS watch manufacturer's application, for example Garmin Connect or Polar Flow.
+The newer GPS watches have support to automatically transfer your route to the application by cable or wireless connection to your phone or computer.

-- GPS-watch manufactures web service then sends your route over Strava.
+- The GPS watch manufacturer's application then sends your route over to Strava.

-- Strava sends your route over to Livelox.
+- Strava sends your route to Livelox.
 It is ready after a few seconds.

 - A Livelox account.

 - A Strava account.
 If you don’t already have a Strava account, you can create an account for free.

 - A GPS watch or a Strava’s mobile app.
 If you use a GPS watch you need an account connected to the watch manufacturer's application.
 If you are uncertain whether or not you have an account, visit the manufacturer’s website.
 Below are links to a few of the most common applications:

 1. Give Livelox permission to collect data from Strava